 But that prep work is useless if, by Tuesday, they’ve turned to the dreaded soggy salad.
 I’m here to make sure Friday’s salad screams #friyay by staying just as fresh as Monday’s.
 Here’s how to pack salads that stay fresh all week.

 Choose Your Container Wisely

 In the salad world, there is nothing worse than a lunch that spills all over your bag.
 And after my fair share of tests (and “dressed” purses), I have my favorites.

 For glass containers, I recommend these Glasslock meal prep containers.
 They are airtight, leak-proof, BPA-free, dishwasher/microwave/oven safe, easily fit into a lunchbox, and stack nicely in the fridge.
 Since these containers are horizontal, I recommend packing your dressing separately in something like these dressing containers.
 Keeping the dressing from touching the greens is the key to keeping your salad crisp.

-If plastic isn’t your thing, we recommend the ultra-trendy over-Pinterested mason jar approach.
+On a budget?
+I recommend the over-Pinterested mason jar approach.
 They are cheap and they work.
 You can even pack your dressing into the jar with the salad.
 Just remember to keep them upright so the dressing is kept away from the greens.
 If you’re going this route, we like wide-mouth quart sized jars with Tulid leakproof mason jar lids.
-Though rare, we have experienced some slight spillage with the standard mason jar lids but none with the Tulid lids.
+Though rare, I have experienced some slight spillage with the standard mason jar lids but none with the Tulid lids.